cmu-delphi/covidcast-indicators/validator/PLANS.md

 * Most recent date seen in source data is not older than most recent date seen in reference data
 * Similar number of obs per day as recent API data (static threshold)
 * Similar average value as API data (static threshold)
+* Source data for specified date range is empty
+* API data for specified date range is empty

 ## Current features